Blef-team/blef_game_engine/README.md

 Suppose that Bob is the next player.
 Bob has two choices: either he checks Alice, or he bets on a more senior set than a pair of aces.

 * If he checks Alice, then every player reveals their cards.
 If the set specified by Alice (a pair of aces) can be found among all players' cards, this means that Alice's bet was correct and Bob loses the round.
-If only one ace or no aces at all could be found among the cards, then Bob loses the round.
+If only one ace or no aces at all could be found among the cards, then Alice loses the round.
 * If he bets on a more senior set, the next player in the circle makes a move (if there is only Alice and Bob, the game comes back to Alice), which, again, can be either a check or a more senior bet.

 In general, players proceed in a circle betting on more and more senior sets until one player checks the previous player.